briancappello/flask-unchained/docs/tutorial/views_templates_and_static_assets.rst

    git add .
    git status
-   git commit -m 'add landing page'
+   git commit -m 'add landing page, parameterize hello view to accept a name'

 Adding a Form to the Hello View
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^